PassbirdCo/MetaKeepCodeSamples/lambda/custom-erc1155/README.md

 # MetaKeep Lambda - Custom ERC1155

-This repository contains a Custom ERC1155 Application that you can use as the starting point for using MetaKeep's Lambda Infrastructure.
+MetaKeep NFT and Coin APIs provide limitless possibilities to support your blockchain use case.
+If you have a special requirement not supported by MetaKeep APIs, you can write your own [ERC1155](https://eips.ethereum.org/EIPS/eip-1155) contract and run it on MetaKeep's Lambda infrastructure.
+[ERC1155](https://eips.ethereum.org/EIPS/eip-1155) is a multi-token standard that may include any combination of fungible tokens, non-fungible tokens or other configurations (e.g. semi-fungible tokens).

-In the custom nft smart-contract, we have implemented a functionality, where developers can mint nfts or ERC20 tokens.
+This directory contains a Custom ERC1155 Application that you can use as the starting point for running ERC1155 on MetaKeep's Lambda Infrastructure.

 This project is intended to be used with the
-[MetaKeep Lambda Creation and Invocation Tutorial Series](https://docs.metakeep.xyz/docs/custom-erc1155), but you should be able to follow it by yourself by reading the README and exploring its `contracts` and `scripts` directories.
+[MetaKeep Lambda Custom ERC1155 Tutorial ](https://docs.metakeep.xyz/docs/custom-erc1155), but you should be able to follow it by yourself by reading the README and exploring its `smart-contracts` and `scripts` directories.

 ## Directory Structure

 The project is organized as follows:

-- [contracts](./smart-contracts/contracts): Contains the Smart Contract for Custom ERC721 Tokens.
+- [smart-contracts](./smart-contracts/): Contains the custom ERC1155 contract.
-- [scripts](./scripts) : Contains the script to deploy custom ERC721 token and whitelist and mint NFT token to the user.
+- [scripts](./scripts) : Contains the script to deploy the custom ERC1155 contract and issue different tokens(ERC721 and ERC20) to users.

 ## Quick start